nchlswhttkr/build-breaker/README.md

 # [Build Breaker](https://twitter.com/nchlswhttkr/status/1121322470592499713) [![GitLab CI Pipeline Status](https://gitlab.com/nchlswhttkr/build-breaker/badges/master/pipeline.svg?style=flat-square)](https://gitlab.com/nchlswhttkr/build-breaker/commits/master)

+> :exclamation: Build Breaker is still under development, use at your own risk.

-Track the builds you break, make charitable contributions to atone for your crimes!
+_Track the builds you break and atone for your crimes!_

+Build Breaker can be set up with your CI process to record failed builds.
+Like a swear jar, you should try to make up for each failed build with a small donation.

 [We have a theme song!](https://youtu.be/YPG5ASujyZg)

 ## Usage

-Build Breaker can be set up to receive web requests from your CI provider, and to record when a failed build occurs.
+Build Breaker receives web requests from your CI provider, and records failed builds.
+This varies between providers.

 ### [Travis CI](https://travis-ci.org) [![Travis CI Build Status](https://travis-ci.org/nchlswhttkr/build-breaker.svg?branch=master)](https://travis-ci.org/nchlswhttkr/build-breaker)

-Travis CI supports webhooks for notifications when a build status changes.
+Travis CI supports [webhooks for notifications](https://docs.travis-ci.com/user/notifications#configuring-webhook-notifications) when a build's status changes.
 You can add them in your `.travis.yml` configuration.

 ```
 notifications: